CherWeiYuan/GeneScanner/README.md

 ## Help message
 ```
 $ genescanner -h
 usage: genescanner [-h] [--outdir OUTDIR] [--prefix PREFIX] [--version] [--peak_gap PEAK_GAP]
                    [--cluster_size CLUSTER_SIZE] [--filter FILTER]
                    input

-Reads the output of GeneScan in csv format, remove peaks with small or relatively small areas, and calculates, for
+Reads the output of GeneScan in csv format, remove peaks with small area, and calculates, for each sample, the
-each sample, the percentage of the total area that each peak covers.
+percentage of the total area that each peak covers.

 positional arguments:
   input                 Input GeneScan datasheet in CSV format